haynesmatt/Explore/README.md

 **Required Must-have Stories**
 * User can view feed of favorite locations uploaded by others
+* User can like post and get location of post
 * User can upload their own favorite location
 * User can view services
 * User can select a service and view map location